 GEICO has a rich history of serving the Military for over 75 years.
 We understand that deployments can be a stressful time.
 Review the following tips to help you prepare for all that deployment entails.

 Preparation is key to a smooth deployment.
 Use this pre-deployment checklist as a guide for preparing yourself and your family for your upcoming deployment.
 In addition, be sure to take full advantage of the support services provided by your command and base.

 View or Download our Pre-Deployment Checklist

 While you are deployed, knowing your affairs are in order and your loved ones back home have the support they need and having a plan for keeping in touch will help relieve stress.

-- Emergencies – Red Cross emergency communications services keep military personnel in touch with their families following the death or serious illness of an immediate family member, the birth of a service member's child or grandchild or when a family faces other emergencies.
-Beginning June 13, 2011 at 8 a.m.
-The American Red Cross is moving to a single telephone number for its emergency communication services.
-All military members and their families can use (877) 272-7337 (U.S. toll-free) to send an urgent message to a service member.
+Emergencies – Red Cross emergency communications services keep military personnel in touch with their families following the death or serious illness of an immediate family member, the birth of a service member's child or grandchild or when a family faces other emergencies.
+Military members and their families can use (877) 272-7337 (U.S. toll-free) to send an urgent message to a service member.

 Returning from a deployment will decidedly involve an adjustment period.
 In addition to the larger issues of reintegrating with your family and resuming your pre-deployment life, here is a small checklist of matters to attend to as well as some recommended post-deployment resources.

 - Legal – Determine whether to keep, rescind or extend your power of attorney.